Concordium/concordium.github.io/source/mainnet/net/nodes/run-node-ubuntu.rst

 Prerequisites
 =============

--  Ubuntu 20.04 must be installed on the server that is running the node.
+-  Ubuntu 20.04 or 22.04 must be installed on the server that is running the node.

 -  The server must be running around the clock.